Davo176/RSVP/README.txt

 Github Routine

+When writing new code:
   Checkout new branch
-Git checkout -b "W-Example"
+  git checkout -b "W-Example"
-make your changes to files
+    replace W with your first initial make your changes to files
   IF YOU WANT, BACKUP THE DATABASE ONLY CHANGE backup.sql at key points we may want to create more backups. git add git commit -m "message" git push git push -set--upstream origin open github open pull request

+To update to newest code from master: git checkout master git pull